SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 However, it can sometimes be useful for a function to have a variable copy of a parameter's value to work with.
-One approach would be to define a new variable yourself within the function, and copy the parameter's value in to it.
+One approach would be to declare a new variable yourself within the function, and copy the parameter's value in to it.
 To simplify this process, Swift enables you to specify one or more parameters as :newTerm:`variable parameters` instead.